Toeger/proplib/documentation/property.md

 ### No Ambiguous Functions

-TODO: No overloading, no templating, no `auto`, no
+TODO: No overloading, no templating, no `auto`

 ## Capturing `this`